 Shua bent down and slung Olivier over his shoulder, striding down the corridor toward her room.
 He gave a trio of astonished soldiers a salute as they passed.
 "Carry on, men!" he told them.

-Olivier struggled in his grip.
+Olivier struggled in his grip, trying not to giggle in front of the troops.
 "I'll divorce you!"

 Shua swung the door of her room open and gave a wicked laugh.
 "Oh, I doubt that very much."